vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 -   Implement a process/job whose sole function is to run a Flyway migration,
     *that is not the same application that consumes the migrated database.*
-    It will run on the TAS platform as a [*Task*](https://docs.pivotal.io/application-service/2-9/devguide/using-tasks.html),
+    It will run on the *Tanzu Application Service* platform as a [*Task*](https://docs.pivotal.io/application-service/2-9/devguide/using-tasks.html),
-    or as a TAS
+    or as a *Tanzu Application Service*
     [*Scheduled Job*](https://docs.pivotal.io/scheduler/1-4/using-jobs.html).

 -   Ensure the migration job is run *before* the release of the